eligosource/eventsourced/README.md

     extension.recover()
     extension.awaitProcessing()

 This can be useful in situations where event-sourced processors maintain state via STM references and the application wants to ensure that the (externally visible) state is fully recovered before accepting new read requests from client applications.
-By default, the `awaitProcessing()` method waits for all registered processors to complete but applications can also specify a subset of registered processors.
+By default, the `awaitProcessing()` method waits for all registered processors to complete processing but applications can also specify a subset of registered processors.

 ### State dependencies

 The behavior of [`Eventsourced`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced) processors may depend on the state of other `Eventsourced` processors.
-For example processor A sends a message to processor B and processor B replies with a message that includes (part of) processor B's state.
+For example, processor A sends a message to processor B and processor B replies with a message that includes (part of) processor B's state.
 Depending on the state value included in the reply, processor A may take different actions.
 To ensure a proper recovery of such a setup, any state-conveying or state-dependent messages exchanged between processors A and B must be of type [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) (see also [DependentStateRecoverySpec.scala](https://github.com/eligosource/eventsourced/blob/master/src/test/scala/org/eligosource/eventsourced/core/DependentStateRecoverySpec.scala)).
 Exchanging state via non-journaled messages (i.e. messages of type other than `Message`) can break consistent recovery.
 This is also the case if an `Eventsourced` processor maintains state via an externally visible STM reference and another `Eventsourced` processor directly reads from that reference.
+Communication between `Eventsourced` processors is closely related to [external queries](http://martinfowler.com/eaaDev/EventSourcing.html#ExternalQueries) and [external updates](http://martinfowler.com/eaaDev/EventSourcing.html#ExternalUpdates).

 Behavior changes
 ----------------